SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 Here we used the relatively naive binomial confidence intervals calculated by `ciBinomial()` in R package `gsDesign`.
-(A sophisticated method would use [the Bayesian posterior Beta ratios for which we did the math some years ago]({{ site.baseurl }}/beta-ratios/), but have not written the R package to implement it.)
+(A sophisticated method would use [the Bayesian posterior Beta ratios for which we did the math some years ago]({{ site.baseurl }}/beta-ratios/), but have not written the R package to implement it numerically.)

 __Conclusion:__ The efficacy of lenacapavir in comparison to PReP was 100%, with 95% confidence limits of 89.53% &ndash; 100.0%.